Indian River Land Trust offers the following volunteer opportunities:

 Invasive plants are a major threat to the health and integrity of the native habitats and wildlife.
 They crowd out native plants that provide food and shelter.
 Restoration includes hand removal of non-native weeds and saplings to prevent degradation or loss of native habitat.
 Spend a morning collecting non-native seeds and weeding our important habitats.
 Equipment is provided.

-IRLT offers a variety of conservation tours at several of its conservation properties.
+IRLT offers a variety of conservation tours at several of its properties.
 Trained volunteers lead tours of 10-25 participants through spectacular properties during the cooler months.
+Types of tours include general Conservation tours for specific properties, Birding, and Native Plants.
 IRLT staff provide training, guidance and materials as needed.

 Serve at Events